-Interprofessional practice (IPP) is a type of collaborative practice between different health professions, such as psychologists, nurses, allied health roles, addiction practitioners, and peer support workers.
+Interprofessional practice is a type of collaborative practice between different health professionals, such as doctors, nurses, allied health roles (including psychologists and social workers), support workers (including peer support workers) and addiction practitioners.

-When all members of the health service delivery team participate in the team's activities and rely on one another to accomplish common goals and improve health care delivery, thus improving patient's quality experience.
+When all members of the health service delivery team participate in the team's activities and rely on one another to accomplish common goals and improve health care delivery, thus improving [people’s] quality experience.

-IPP team members work interdependently to share leadership, decision-making and responsibilities across professions to meet the person’s needs.
-This is different from multidisciplinary models, where team members cooperate with each other to meet people’s needs but often work in ‘silos’ or ‘hierarchy’ (Körner, 2010).
+This is different from multidisciplinary models, where team members cooperate with each other to meet people’s needs but often work in ‘silos’ or a ‘hierarchy’ (Körner, 2010).

-The development of IPP is supported by interprofessional education, which “occurs when two or more professions learn about, from and with each other to enable effective collaboration and improve health outcomes” (World Health Organization, 2010, p.
+Interprofessional education “occurs when two or more professions learn about, from and with each other to enable effective collaboration and improve health outcomes” (WHO, 2010, p.
 13).

 Nearly one-quarter of interprofessional education courses are provided by universities (WHO, 2010).
 In New Zealand, interprofessional education courses or programmes are offered by Auckland University of Technology, University of Auckland, University of Otago, and other tertiary providers.